 Don't worry if you're not from Missouri, you won't feel like out of place at this school.
 Approximately 21.8% of undergrads come from another state.
 Applicants shouldn't let costs prevent them from applying to this school as 80.0% of undergraduates get some sort of financial assistance.
 Go on a virtual tour to know more about Truman State.

-Northwest Missouri State University if you wish to study General Agriculture.
-Graduates of the agriculture program make around $34,573 in their early career salary, and $66,360 in their mid-career salary.
-Students who enjoy a more relaxed life will value the school's location in the little town of Maryville, Missouri.
+Northwest Missouri State University is one of the best schools in the United States for General Agriculture.
+Students who graduate from the agriculture program earn about $34,573 in the first five years of their career and $66,360 after their first five years of their career.
+Students who get pleasure from a more slow-paced life will treasure the school's position in the modest town of Maryville, Missouri.

 Applicants should not let costs stop them from deciding on this school since 76.0% of students receive financial assistance.
 Many Northwest Missouri State University first-year students are given scholarships.
 If you are interested in finding out more, you will find every one of Northwest Missouri State University's rankings here.